Modern animation in the United States: Warner Bros. Animation

 The perennially popular Looney Tunes characters made a comeback.
-While the older shorts continued to enjoy countless reruns and compilation specials (and a few compilation films), new Looney Tunes short features were made in the 1990s.
+The older shorts continued to enjoy constant reruns and compilation specials (and a few compilation films), and new Looney Tunes short features were made in the 1990s.
 Inspired by the success of Disney's Who Framed Roger Rabbit and a series of Nike and McDonald's commercials teaming the characters with basketball superstar Michael Jordan, the studio produced the live-action/animation combo Space Jam in 1996.
 The film received mixed reviews but was a major commercial success.
 However, another 2003 feature, Looney Tunes: Back in Action, was a box-office flop, grossing about three-quarter of its $80 million budget worldwide ($ in current terms), but received more positive critical reviews.
 Other modern Looney Tunes projects were in a different vein.
 Unlike the original shorts, Taz-Mania (1991-1995) and Baby Looney Tunes (2001-2006) were aimed primarily at young children, while Loonatics Unleashed (2005-2007) was a controversial revamping of the characters in the distant future.
 The Sylvester and Tweety Mysteries (1995-2000) and Duck Dodgers (2003-2005) were very well-received shows and were relatively more faithful to the original shorts.
-The Looney Tunes Show (2011-2014) was a modern more adult-oriented sitcom and Wabbit: A Looney Tunes Production (2015-2020) was a modernized series of Bugs Bunny shorts in the Looney Tunes tradition.
+The Looney Tunes Show (2011-2014) was a modern, more adult-oriented sitcom, and Wabbit: A Looney Tunes Production (2015-2020) was a modernized series of Bugs Bunny shorts in the Looney Tunes tradition.
 However, both shows still received a slightly better reception from audiences than Baby Looney Tunes or Loonatics Unleashed.